tommyskeff/futur4j/README.md

 }
 ```

 The `futur-standalone` module has two scheduler implementations available.
-The `ExclusiveThreadPoolScheduler` operates one thread pool, and ignores whether a task is due to be executed sync or async
+The `ExclusiveThreadPoolScheduler` operates one thread pool, and throws an exception when sync tasks are attempted to be executed.
-and uses the single pool regardless.
 The `ThreadPoolScheduler` uses a single-threaded "main" pool and a multi-threaded async pool.

 For Minecraft, Bukkit, Velocity and BungeeCord support is coming soon.
 Feel free to make PRs for other external library support as modules.